DMA (UNT) | MMus (SMU) |Artist Diploma (SMU) | BMus (US)

 His past students have won major competitions such as the ATKV Musiqanto Competition, Phillip Moore Competition, and UNISA National Singing competition, and they have also been finalists and semi-finalists in the Belvedere International Singing Competition, Hertogenbosch Singing Competition in Amsterdam, the SAMRO Singing Competition and the Emmerich Smola Förderpreis Competition in Germany.
 Three of his students, Palesa Malieloa, Siyabonga Maqungo and Nombuso Ndlandla, have furthered their studies in Cologne, Germany and Siyabonga is now a resident tenor at the Meiningen Opera Theatre in Germany as well.

-While completing his doctoral studies, Dr Cupido taught as a Teaching Fellow at the University of North Texas and maintained a private voice studio before returning to South Africa.
-He is currently a Senior Lecturer at North-West University and teaches Applied Voice, Vocal Pedagogy, Vocal and Opera literature, and Italian and French diction.
+While completing his doctoral studies, Prof Cupido taught as a Teaching Fellow at the University of North Texas and maintained a private voice studio before returning to South Africa.
+He is currently an Associate Professor at North-West University and teaches Applied Voice, Vocal Pedagogy, Vocal and Opera literature, and Italian and French diction.
 In 2013 he was awarded the Prestigious Award for Teaching Excellence from North-West University.